honorejabiro/sudoku/README.md

 # Sudoku Solver

 A Sudoku puzzle solver implemented in Python using backtracking with constraint propagation via AC3 algorithm.
+This is a Constraint Satisfaction Problem (CSP).

 ## Features